Laparoscopy is one of the most important achievements of modern general surgery and is now widely used for both diagnostic and therapeutic purposes.

 The patient’s age and general health

-In some complex or emergency cases, traditional open surgery may be necessary.
-However, modern medicine continues to expand the possibilities of laparoscopic techniques.
+In some complex or emergency situations, traditional open surgery may be necessary.
+However, modern medicine continues to expand the indications for laparoscopic procedures.

 Laparoscopic surgery requires: